bayasdev/envycontrol/README.md

 **This software is provided 'as-is' without any express or implied warranty.**

-Keep it mind any custom X.org configuration may get deleted or overwritten when switching modes.
+Keep in mind any custom X.org configuration may get deleted or overwritten when switching modes.

 ## ✨ Features